NativeScript/docs-v7/getting-started.md

 };
 ```

 There are two things to note here.
 First, because the `load()` function handles the page's `loaded` event, NativeScript passes it a reference to the `<Page>` in the function's argument, which is named `args` by convention.
-Second, you use the view module's `getViewById()` function to get a reference to the textfield component.
+Second, you use the view module's [`getViewById()`](http://docs.nativescript.org/ApiReference/ui/core/view/View.html) function to get a reference to the text field component.

-> **Tip**: You can read more about `getViewById()`, and the other things you can do with the view module on [its API reference page](http://docs.nativescript.org/ApiReference/ui/core/view/View.html).

-Finally, edit the `signIn()` function to log the contents of the textfield:
+Finally, edit the `signIn()` function to log the contents of the text field:

 ``` JavaScript
 exports.signIn = function() {